weather.gov

 .DAYS TWO THROUGH SEVEN...Friday through Wednesday.

-Small Craft Advisory conditions are possible Sunday night through
+Small Craft Advisory conditions are possible Sunday night into

 .SPOTTER INFORMATION STATEMENT...